According to a report published by Business Insider, native display ads revenue will make up 74% of total US display ad revenue by 2021 (Src).

 #2 – Style your native ad

 This step helps Google Ad Manager to handle the rendering of a native ad based on the native style you specify.
 Also, you can design your native as you want to display across all screens.
-So, follow the steps to style your native ad in Google DFP –
+So, follow the steps to style your native ad in Google Ad Manager –

 - Go to the Preview width and Preview height and enter the right size you want for your native ad.